June 5, 2019

 The other benefit of being a niche writer is that you can command higher rates since you are a subject matter expert.
 As a thought leader, you can create more in-depth pieces and content that ranks better and thus pays better.
 Having a niche allows you to hone your skills in a particular arena, further developing your knowledge and making you more valuable to future and current clients.

 There are many methods of finding a niche.
-Some recommend simply picking your favorite subject and devouring as much information as possible.
+Some freelancers, bloggers, and professional writers recommend simply picking your favorite subject and devouring as much information as possible.
 Others recommend dabbling in a few different niches to see what you're good at.
 Obviously, choosing a niche and sticking to it can save time and help you become an expert faster.
 The downside is that without enough thought and planning, you may pigeon-hole yourself into a niche you don't truly enjoy writing in.
 Use these tips to figure out which niche is best for you.

 If you love what you write about, you're much more likely to be successful in freelance writing.
 You won't suffer from brain drain or writer's block if you find your niche fascinating.